 The tissue paper is totally optional but we loved the effect it gave our guessing box.

 Nathan was intrigued, trying to imagine what he would have to guess in the game.

 We stuck the strips to the opening of the box using the sticky tape.
 Now he was really getting excited!

-Before we made the box, I chose some objects without him seeing.
+Before we made the guessing box, I chose some objects without him seeing.
 I tried choosing different sized objects and with different textures too.